hafeez-solutionriver/Quiz-Management-System/README.md

 ## Features

 - Teacher can create and manage quizzes, including questions and answers.
-- Teacher can assign quizzes to specific classes or groups of students.
 - Student can attempt the quizzes assigned by their teacher and see their results immediately after submission.
-- The system generates a detailed report for teachers to track student progress and performance.
+- The system would display a detailed report for teachers to track student progress and performance.

 ## Requirements